CommandPost/FCPCafe/docs/fcp-creative-summit.md

 ## Official Press Release

-Here's FMC's official press release.
+Here's FMC's official press release for the 2023 event:

 > Cupertino, California (PRWEB) August 11, 2023 -- With immense anticipation and excitement, FMC, supported by Apple, proudly unveils the 2023 Final Cut Pro Creative Summit, which will take place on November 6, 7, and 8.
 The summit returns to Cupertino - a recognized hub of innovation - for the first time since 2019 and is set to be a momentous occasion.
 Building on the resounding success of last year's Final Cut Pro Summit roadshow, this eagerly-awaited event aims to foster collaboration and inspire boundless creativity in video editing.
 >